How Often To Water Bougainvillea: Tips On Watering Bougainvilleas

 • Stop watering and allow the planting mix to dry somewhat before you begin watering again

-If root rot has set in, you may need to repot.
+If root rot has set in, you may need to report it.
 When you do so, prune away any damaged roots.
+Moreover, they should be pruned in the early spring or later winter after they flower, or at the beginning of the rainy season.

-Help an overwatered plant recover by improving air circulation around it and increasing its sun exposure.
+Help an overwatered plant recover by improving air circulation around it and increasing its direct sunlight exposure.

 JOIN Our FREE Plant Care Newsletter